-The idea is for this to be an introductory textbook on elementary number theory from a geometric point of view, as opposed to the usual strictly algebraic approach.
-The title "Topology of Numbers" is intended to convey this idea of a more geometric slant, where we are using the word "Topology" in the general sense of "geometrical arrangement" rather than its usual mathematical meaning of a set with certain specified subsets called open sets.
-A large part of the book is devoted to studying quadratic forms in two variables with integer coefficients, a very classical topic going back to Fermat, Euler, Lagrange, Legendre, and Gauss, but from a geometric viewpoint that emphasizes Conway's much more recent notion of the topograph of a quadratic form.
-Perhaps the title of the book could have been "Topography of Numbers" but as a topologist I'm partial to "Topology of Numbers".
+The idea is for this to be an introduction to elementary number theory from a geometric point of view, as opposed to the usual strictly algebraic approach.
+A large part of the book is devoted to studying quadratic forms in two variables with integer coefficients, a very classical topic going back to Fermat, Euler, Lagrange, Legendre, and Gauss, but from a perspective that emphasizes Conway's much more recent notion of the topograph of a quadratic form.
+The title of the book will probably be changed to something more informative before it is published, which is likely to be in 2020 or 2021.

 Chapter 0.
 Preview